Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Results and discussion

 The Pareto fronts shown in this section have allowed us to obtain valuable information on the different executions of \proposal.
-The configuration of \proposal has allowed us to obtain a fairly diverse set of solutions, with competitive solutions at the extremes values of the different objectives of the study.
+The configuration of \proposal has allowed us to obtain a fairly diverse set of solutions, with competitive solutions at the extreme values of the different objectives of the study.
 A second conclusion drawn from this analysis is the existence of relationship or direct Pareto both the complexity of the network and its performance and the complexity and robustness, but it does not appear to exist between the performance and the robustness.
+Finally, a third conclusion has been drawn from the comparison against other pruning methods: in general, \proposal is able to outperform such methods for both intermediate and extreme pruning values, whereas a minimum percentage of neurons is required to produce high-quality pruned models.